frenchtoast747/c-arraylist/README.md

 `ALSUCCESS`: the method was successful<br />
 `RMNODATA`: a remove was called, but there was no data in the list<br />
 `ALIDXOOR`: Index Out Of Range<br />
+The `get` method will return a null pointer if the index is out of bounds.

 ## Constructors ##
 Both of these functions require the size of data type to be stored and will return a pointer to the struct ArrayList that is malloc'd.